2023 Solar Incentives Guide for Collinsville, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC applies towards solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit will apply to you, speak with your local Collinsville solar installers.
+To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Collinsville solar installation company.

 State & Local Solar Incentives